 As mentioned earlier, these hexers cannot go back now that they have experienced the Abyss, no matter the dangers are to themselves.
 Because of how integral dark souls are to the human condition, they struggle to explain their fascination, but Grandahl seems to frame it best: the universe as we know it was born from the Dark at the advent of fire.
 This implicitly makes the Dark arguably the most profound force for man to understand, especially considering how core it is to humans specifically.
 This is what has led hexers like Felkin and Grandahl to Drangleic, sensing the Abyss scattered across in pieces across the land.
 This led to the creation of the Pilgrims of Dark covenant which Grandahl currently oversees, each pilgrim diving into the chasms to explore the full depths of the Dark within Manus and thereby themselves.
-As the effect to the covenant’s ring indicates, this is not without its dangers, but hexers are more than willing to indulge the risk.
+As the covenant ring’s life-draining boost to hexes indicates, this is not without its dangers, but hexers are more than willing to indulge the risk.

 I knew it, my eyes weren’t mistaken.
 You are undoubtedly one surrounded with Dark.
 Among the Dark, there is still a Dark you don’t know.
 For the dark is the mother of the world, and all is born from the Dark.

 This country is a place c-closest to the Dark.
 T-That’s why I came here.
 This country’s already l-long been destroyed.
 U-Undead and Hollows… those are the r-residents of this country.
 Or maybe like me… o-owners of lowly reasons?

 Ring of covenantors of the Pilgrims of Dark.
 Has effect that boosts the attack power of hexes but decreases HP when using hexes.